 Anxiety or Agitation

-What to do: find out what is causing the anxiety or agitation, really listen to them without judgement.
-Provide reassurance, use calming phrases and let them know you are there for them; you will do everything possible to make the situation better.
-They may need an outlet for pent up energy, try going for a walk or car ride.
+What to do: find out what is causing the anxiety or agitation, and really listen to them without judgment.
+Provide reassurance, use calming phrases, and let them know you are there for them; you will do everything possible to make the situation better.
+They may need an outlet for pent-up energy; try going for a walk or car ride.

 What to do for Sundowning:

 - Stick to a schedule as best as possible throughout the day.
 Minimize their stress.